htl-leonding-college/asciidoctor-docker-template/README.md

 Two scripts are available:

-* build-html-docker.sh -> builds the .html-pages in the folder gh-pages
+* `build-html-docker.sh` -> builds the .html-pages in the folder gh-pages
-* publish-gh-pages.sh -> builds and deploys the gh-pages
+* `publish-gh-pages.sh` -> builds and deploys the gh-pages

+additionally is a script `build-pdf-docker.sh` for creating a pdf document.

+## Demo Documents

+You can find demo documents in the `asciidocs.demo`-folder:

+- System Specification (Pflichtenheft)
+- Minutes of Meeting
+- some additional demos

 ## Clear Commit History